Discover the MIRPS

 Support Platform

-The MIRPS Support Platform was established in December 2019 on the sidelines of the first Global Forum on Refugees to support the efforts of the MIRPS countries to seek solutions to forced displacement and to offer protection to those suffering from it.
+The MIRPS Support Platform was established in December 2019 on the sidelines of the first Global Refugee Forum to support the efforts of the MIRPS countries to seek solutions to forced displacement and to offer protection to those suffering from it.
 This Support Platform also aims to mobilise support from other players, whether international or national, public or private, in these efforts.

-The Support Platform is made up of Argentina, Brazil, Canada, Colombia, the European Union (EU), the Inter-American Development Bank (IDB), France, Spain, Switzerland, Uruguay, the United States of America, the Economic Commission for Latin America and the Caribbean (ECLAC), the World Bank Group, the Central American Bank for Economic Integration (CABEI).
+The Support Platform is made up of Argentina, Brazil, Canada, Colombia, the European Union (EU), the Inter-American Development Bank (IDB), France, Spain, Switzerland, Uruguay, the United States of America, the Economic Commission for Latin America and the Caribbean (ECLAC), the World Bank Group, and the Central American Bank for Economic Integration (CABEI).
 The United Nations High Commissioner for Refugees (UNHCR) and the Organization of American States (OAS) jointly form the Secretariat for the Platform.

 Resources